salpha2004/GRINDER-RTEMS/README.md

 This repository is an extension to [GRINDER] generic fault injection framework to support [RTEMS].

 Hints:
-  - GRINDER should be used a Git Submodule.
+  - GRINDER should be used as a Git Submodule.
 This is because GRINDER gets updated and this way facilitates merging new changes to your GRINDER submodule.
-  - Apply grinder-rtems.patch to modify/extend GRINDER to support RTEMS.
+  - Apply GRINDER.patch to GRINDER directory.
   - GRINDER is a Maven project.
-Apache Maven 3.2.5 has been tested and is working.
+Java 7u21 and Apache Maven 3.2.5 has been tested and is working.
   - You can make and run GRINDER as follows:
 ```sh
 GRINDER$ mvn clean